Dr. Arielle Levites

 School: Graduate School of Education and Human Development

-Dr. Arielle Levites is the Managing Director of the Consortium for Applied Studies in Jewish Education (CASJE).
+Dr. Arielle Levites is the Managing Director of the Collaborative for Applied Studies in Jewish Education (CASJE).
 CASJE is an evolving community of researchers, practitioners, and philanthropic leaders dedicated to improving the quality of knowledge that can be used to guide the work of Jewish education.
 CASJE supports research shaped by the wisdom of practice, practice guided by research, and philanthropy informed by a sound base of evidence.

 CASJE’s programmatic and fiduciary home is at George Washington University’s Graduate School of Education and Human Development.
 You can learn more about CASJE’s mission and program of research at www.casje.org.